A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

 Expressing an error in terms of its chunk decomposition enables Bravyi and Haah~\cite{Bravyi13b} to prove that a renormalisation group decoder will decode any level-$m$ error with a sufficiently large system.
 The proof relies on the following lemma \begin{lem} Let $Q \ge 6$ and $M$ be any $Q^n$-connected component of $F_n$.
 Then $M$ has a diameter at most $Q^n$ and is separated from other errors $E_n \backslash M$ by a distance greater than $ Q^{n+1} / 3$. \end{lem} The proof is given in Ref.~\cite{Bravyi13b}, see proposition 7.
 We note also that all of the defects created by a $Q^n$-connected component of $F_n$ lying in the 1-neighbourhood of the connected component are neutral.
 With this result, it is then possible to show that a renormalisation group decoder that finds and neutralises neutral $2^p$-connected components at sequentially increasing length scales $p$, will successfully correct an error provided $Q^m $ is much smaller than the size of the system.
 A threshold is then obtained using results from percolation theory~\cite{Grimmett99, Gacs86, Gray01} that show that for sufficiently low error rate, the likelihood that a level-$m+1$ chunk will occur is vanishingly small.
 The renormalisation-group decoder is defined as follows.

-\begin{defn}[Renormalisation-group decoder] The renormalisation group decoder takes a syndrome $\sigma(E)$ as input and sequentially calls the level-$p$ error-correction subroutine $\textsc{Error Correct}(p)$ and applies the Pauli operator returned from the subroutine for $p = 0,\,1,\dots ,\, m$ with $m \sim \log L$.
+\begin{defn}[Renormalisation-group decoder] The renormalisation group decoder takes a syndrome $\sigma(E)$ as input and sequentially calls the level-$p$ error-correction subroutine $\textsc{Error Correct}(p)$ and applies the Pauli operator returned from the subroutine for $p = 0,\,1,\dots ,\, m$ with $m \sim \log L$. \end{defn}

 The subroutine $\textsc{Error Correct}(p)$ returns correction operators for neutral $2^p$-connected subsets of the syndrome.
-If the syndrome has not been neutralised after $\textsc{Error Correct}(m)$ has been called the decoder reports failure. \end{defn}
+If the syndrome has not been neutralised after $\textsc{Error Correct}(m)$ has been called the decoder reports failure.

-\subsection{A threshold theorem with a spread error}
+\subsubsection{A threshold theorem with a spread error}

 In the following subsection we will show that the just-in-time gauge-fixing process will spread each disjoint $Q^j$-connected component of $F_j$ such that the linear size of the area it occupies will not increase by more than a constant factor $ s \ge 1 $.
 Once the error is spread during the gauge-fixing process we must show that the error remains correctable.
 Here we show that the spread error model can be corrected globally with the renormalisation-group decoder.
 We first define a level-$m$ spread error.